 How do I know if my Ford Explorer battery is dying?

-There are several telltale signs that your Ford Explorer's battery might be nearing the end of its life.
-Here are the most common indicators:
+There are several telltale signs that your Ford Explorer's battery is nearing the end of its life.
+By being aware of these indicators, you can take action before your battery completely fails, ensuring you're not left without a working vehicle.

 What does the battery warning light look like?